Robyn Roscoe

 My career as a research project manager is rewarding, dynamic, challenging, and fun.
 I'm looking forward to sharing my knowledge and experience in communication, organization, and common sense approaches in research management and leadership, and to enabling others to learn and grow in this exciting career.

-To get updates on this blog, follow Robyn on Twitter..
+To get updates on this blog, follow Robyn on Twitter or LinkedIn.

-For more about what I’m up to in training, career planning and event management, visit Lyric Management
+For more about what I’m up to in training, consulting, and coaching, visit Lyric Management.

 Picture